learn-co-curriculum/hs-strings-mini-lab/README.md

 ## String Methods Interactive Practice
+### What will each of the following lines of code return?

 ???
 # String Practice
-### Part 1 - Testing string methods: What will each of these lines of code return?

 ?: puts "i am super excited about coding!".upcase
 [-]